 Guidelines for Learning Disability Accommodation

-For cognitive disorders refer to the “Guidelines for Acquired Brain Injury Accommodation (Attachment VII), for mobility and other disabilities refer to the "Guidelines for General Disability Accommodation" (Attachment IX); for Attention Deficit Disorder refer to the "Guidelines for Attention Deficit Disorder Accommodation" (Attachment VIII); for psychological disabilities refer to the "Guidelines for Psychological Disability Accommodation" (Attachment XI).
+For cognitive disorders, refer to the “Guidelines for Acquired Brain Injury Accommodation (Attachment VII); for Attention Deficit Disorder refer to the "Guidelines for Attention Deficit Disorder Accommodation" (Attachment VIII); for mobility and other disabilities refer to the "Guidelines for General Disability Accommodation" (Attachment IX); and for psychological disabilities refer to the "Guidelines for Psychological Disability Accommodation" (Attachment XI).

-A student needing documentation of a learning disability can receive a referral from the ODS.
-It is the responsibility of the student, not the ODS or the University to pay for the cost of an evaluation.
+A student needing documentation of a learning disability can receive referrals from the ODS.
+It is the responsibility of the student, not the ODS or the university to pay for the cost of an evaluation.

 A diagnosis for learning disability should generally indicate a significant deficit in at least one academic area or one of the specific learning processes.
 It may also include discrepancies between verbal and performance test scores on a measure of general intelligence.
 Specific diagnostic criteria must indicate the following:

 a.
 Exclusion of other disabilities as the primary cause of learning difficulties.
 Such disabilities include: